-Challenges faced industry-wide which forces the organization to start adapting to automation immediately is,
+Challenges faced industry-wide that forces the organization to start adapting to automation immediately is,

 Emerging technologies are changing the way how the tax and audit processes will be handled.
 Being customer-centric and delivering things on time is imperative and to keep up the pace organizations have to optimize the process, make it touchless as much as possible which would enable them to respond to their customers faster thus strengthening the relationship with the customer.

-It is important that you choose the right process for automation and also have a long term plan for scaling the automation for which it is advisable to reach out to services companies who specialize in identifying the opportunities, implement and provide a roadmap for scaling automation.
+It is important that you choose the right process for automation and also have a long-term plan for scaling the automation for which it is advisable to reach out to services companies who specialize in identifying the opportunities, implementing and providing a roadmap for scaling automation.

 Our webinar “Power up your Tax, Auditing and Accounting Processes with Digital Intelligence” will showcase how organizations today are adopting/scaling intelligent automation and simultaneously establishing an Automation Center of Excellence for attaining business objectives.

 At Changepond Technologies we are helping Tax and Audit firms to embrace automation and are helping them in their transformation approach.
 For one of the leading Tax and Accounting companies in the US, the approach we took was to first conduct a detailed opportunity assessment.

 As part of the Opportunity assessment, the first step was to identify the challenges the company was facing and the business benefits that they were planning to achieve by implementing automation.
 It’s very important to know the business benefits they are looking for because it allows us to knock off processes that would not give them the benefits.
 Opportunity assessment provides the best platform for both Changepond and its customers to understand how automation benefits (for Customers) and the pulse of customer processes for automation (for Changepond).